Issue Deep Dive

 ODA Spending

-Japan was the fourth-largest OECD DAC donor to global health.
-In comparison to the size of its overall ODA budget, Japan was 26th among DAC donors in terms of its prioritization of global health.
+Japan was the 3rd largest OECD DAC donor to global health.
+In comparison to the size of its overall ODA budget, Japan was 10th among DAC donors in terms of its prioritization of global health, having moved up significantly from the 26th place in 2021.

 Bilateral Spending